sriharikapu/ion/README.md

 ### Long term goals
 We reached several goals.
 Instead of pursuing these goals using the old code base, we adopted a new one.

- - Bring it to higher bitcoin source base
+ - Bring it to higher ion source base
  - Improve wallet performance
  - New design
  - Integrated blockexplorer